-Mr. Hecker is a partner in the Business Trial Practice Group in the firm's San Francisco office.
+Mr. Hecker is Of Counsel in the Business Trial Practice Group in the firm's San Francisco office.

 Areas of Practice